Subaru Forester: Facelift

 The facelifted fourth-generation Forester was revealed in October 2015 ahead of the 2015 Tokyo Motor Show.
 Changes include new LED projector headlights with C-shaped positioning lights, new taillights, a redesigned grille and a reprofiled front bumper.

 Subaru also introduced improvements to the Forester's AWD chassis and NVH.
-It also feature greater front cross member rigidity and optimisation of the rear trailing link bushings which result in better steering response and straight-line stability.
+It also feature greater front cross member rigidity and optimization of the rear trailing link bushings which result in better steering response and straight-line stability.
 The turbo model gets Active Torque Vectoring.
-Ride comfort has been improved with optimised dampers and spring rates, while thicker door glass, stronger sealing, additional under-floor insulation and improvements to the Lineartronic CVT gearbox result in quieter ride.
-The FB 2.0-liter naturally-aspirated flat-four petrol engine with 148 PS has been given more efficient combustion and reduced friction for better fuel efficiency with no loss of performance.
+Ride comfort has been improved with optimized dampers and spring rates, while thicker door glass, stronger sealing, additional under-floor insulation and improvements to the Lineartronic CVT gearbox result in quieter ride.
+The FB 2.0-liter naturally aspirated flat-four gasoline engine with 148 PS has been given more efficient combustion and reduced friction for better fuel efficiency with no loss of performance.

 The Forester uses color cameras for the EyeSight system with a wider and longer field of view.
 Alongside EyeSight which was upgraded to Version 3, Subaru offered a Rear Vehicle Detection package that includes Blind Spot Detection, Lane Change Assist and Rear Cross Traffic Alert.
 The stereo cameras of Eyesight also double up as the eyes for Adaptive Driving Beam.

 In the U.S., the facelift was introduced in April 2016 for the 2017 model year.

 Engines

 Fifth generation (SK; 2018)

-The fifth-generation Forester was revealed on March 28, 2018, at the New York International Auto Show.
+The fifth-generation Forester was presented on March 28, 2018, at the New York International Auto Show.
 Like contemporary Subaru models, the fifth-generation model moved the Forester to the Subaru Global Platform.
 The new platform is said to provide greater handling capability, agility, ride comfort and crash protection.
 It is also claimed to be inherently resistant to noise, vibration and harshness (NVH).

-While sporting design cues from the previous generation, the fifth-generation Forester incorporates Subaru's "Dynamic x Solid" recent design language.
+The fifth-generation Forester incorporates Subaru's recent design language, marketed as "Dynamic x Solid".
 Interior space has been increased with the redesign, by lengthening the wheelbase by 30 to 2670 mm.
 Rear legroom has grown by 35 to 1000 mm, while head, hip and shoulder room have also increased, improving the overall cabin space.
 Wider rear door openings and a steeper C-pillar allow for easier entry and egress and also makes installing a child seat easier.

 The reworked front seats are claimed to be more comfortable on long trips.
 Subaru also included an electric parking brake which frees up center console space.
 Cargo space in the trunk is larger with 2,155 L with the 60:40-split rear seats folded – an increase of 40 L – and the maximum width of the tailgate opening is 135 mm wider at 1300 mm.